litebird/litebird_sim/docs/source/scanning.rst

       ),
   )

-  # The motion of the spacecraft is now encoded in a set of quaternions,
-  # in the field `sim.spin2ecliptic_quats`.
-We use it to produce the
-  # pointing information for a fake boresight detector `det`, belonging
+  # We include a fake boresight detector `det`, belonging
   # to the instrument `core` (unlike LiteBIRD, CORE had only one focal
   # plane and one instrument)
   det = lbs.DetectorInfo(name="foo", sampling_rate_hz=10)